uwindsorcss/csgames-2023-team-a-question/.github/pull_request_template.md

-# CS Games 2023 Team B Application
+# CS Games 2023 Team A Application

 PLEASE FILL IN THE FOLLOWING!